 I really like going to services at this shul!
 The page is a bit hard to navigate, though.
 Shabbat recordings (for children) are under Congregational Learning.
 High Holiday Tunes are at the Shabbat and Prayer link (not the one that shows up in the menu), and for extra confusion, the link that does show up in the menu is Chazzan Saul Wachs's recording, which is separate.
 Several of the High Holiday Tunes are borrowed from other sites as well, so check those out!

-Many songs from the Haggadah, including some less usual ones, and often many tunes -- five for Mah Nishtanah!
+Many songs from the Haggadah, including some less usual ones, and often many tunes -- four for Mah Nishtanah!
 Includes some things in English for young children, too.
 Has an extensive Hallel (no nusach, though), a melody for Vay'chi Bachatzi Halailah, four for Adir Hu, etc.

 In Hebrew.
 Has various videos of piyutim and musical performances.